sashaluccioni/sashaluccioni.github.io/community.md

 ---
-layout: post
+layout: page
-title: Community
+title: Community Work
-cover-img: /assets/img/cover_wallpaper_painted_sasha.png
 ---

 *I'm a big fan of giving back to my community, and there are several organizations that I'm involved with as a volunteer*: